 To ensure it is informed about the latest developments, the Doping Authority keeps a close eye on new publications of doping-related scientific literature and saves copies of the relevant articles in its archives.
-In 2012, approximately 300 relevant articles were added to this archive, which means that the total number of articles available is now more than 2,900.
+In 2013, approximately 250 relevant articles were added to this archive, which means that the total number of articles available is now more than 3100.
+All articles have now been saved in digital form.
 The number of relevant publications has increased perceptibly in recent years; doping is a topic that has also been a focus of increasing interest in scientific circles.

 The information from the available literature is actively distributed and serves as the basis for internal advice for, among others, the Control and Prevention department.
 This information is also used to answer specific scientific questions from doctors, lawyers, journalists, students and other interested parties.